B54 (New York City bus): Bus service

 Following the September 11 attacks, additional security measures were implemented at MetroTech Center, including the rerouting of B54 service out of MetroTech.
 On July 1, 2007, the travel path of the B54's terminal loop in Downtown Brooklyn was reversed to improve traffic flow and to provide faster service to the Jay Street subway station.
-Service started terminating at the newly-opened Ridgewood Intermodal Terminal, located on Palmetto Street, on August 20, 2010.
+Service started terminating at the newly opened Ridgewood Intermodal Terminal, located on Palmetto Street, on August 20, 2010.
 Palmetto Street was closed to all traffic except for New York City Transit buses and deliveries.
 The terminal is bordered on the south by the intersection of Myrtle and Wyckoff Avenues and on the north by St. Nicholas Avenue.
 The change provided easier transfers between the B54, the subway and the other five bus routes using the terminal.
 On November 7, 2010, direct service through MetroTech was restored as westbound service was rerouted off Flatbush Avenue Extension and Tillary Street, and onto Duffield Street and the MetroTech Roadway.
 The change was possible because the tenant that required the security measures was leaving MetroTech; it was expected to improve reliability and provide faster service to the subway.

 On April 8, 2012, eastbound bus service was rerouted off of Fulton Mall, Fulton Street and Ashland Place.
 Instead, bus service continued via Jay Street, Tillary Street and Flatbush Avenue Extension before returning to Myrtle Avenue.
+In response to declining ridership, the MTA proposed reducing bus frequencies along the B54 route in July 2019, prompting demonstrations from opponents.
+The changes took effect in September 2019, in spite of riders' complaints that B38 buses were frequently overcrowded even before the service cuts.